 Q. I have an unemployed friend who has no health insurance.
 He had an outbreak of shingles on the right side of his face that made his ear and jaw ache.
 The shingles was developing into a raw area.

-I have your book, Best Choices from The Peoples Pharmacy.
+I read your newsletter and website.
 In researching shingles I came across a one-paragraph mention of using Listerine on shingles.
 We thought this sounded logical and he tried it.

 After only 72 hours of applying the Listerine three times daily, the results are pretty remarkable.
 The sores have dried up and are scabbing over, his pain is almost gone and he is healing nicely.
 This really worked in his case.

 Treating a Shingles Rash with Listerine:

 A. It is possible that your friend’s improvement with Listerine was a coincidence and that the outbreak would have healed without treatment.
 We have heard from several people, however, that old-fashioned Listerine can ease shingles pain.
 We’re happy that it seemed to help your friend.

 We suspect that the benefits may be due in part to the activity of menthol, thymol and eucalyptol on transient receptor potential (TRP) channels in nerves (Caceres et al, British Journal of Pharmacology, May 2017).
 Menthol, thymol and similar compounds that activate TRP channels seem to have local anesthetic effects (Kawasaki et al, Life Sciences, March 14, 2013).
 Methyl salicylate (oil of wintergreen), another component of Listerine, also has significant anti-inflammatory effects (Li et al, Molecules, Nov.
 23, 2016).

 The CDC has suggested that colloidal oatmeal baths or soaks (Aveeno, for example) can help subdue the itching that may accompany shingles pain.
 Cool compresses soaked in a mixture of white vinegar with water may also be soothing.